The No Contact rule - how to stay strong

 right kind of attitude.
 Understanding your emotions during this difficult time AND not acting upon them will get you where you want to be.
 You really need to give yourself a chance to go through this emotional roller coaster, confusion, and inner struggles between ‘what you feel like doing’ vs. ‘what should be done instead’.
 Just give yourself a chance and let the messy emotions run their course.
 As the saying goes: nothing lasts forever.

-YOU MAY ALSO LIKE: Article - Getting closure and moving on plus my empowering eBook - When you are DESPERATE FOR HIS LOVE how to leave your bad relationship without feeling like you are going against yourself
+YOU MAY ALSO LIKE: Articles - Post breakup - does he miss me?, Getting closure and moving on plus my empowering eBook - When you are DESPERATE FOR HIS LOVE how to leave your bad relationship without feeling like you are going against yourself